Stephen Foster: Early life

 There are many biographies of Foster, but details differ widely.
-Among other issues, Foster wrote very little biographical information himself, and his brother Morrison Foster may have destroyed much information that he judged to reflect negatively upon the family.
+Among other issues, he wrote very little biographical information himself, and his brother Morrison Foster may have destroyed much information that he judged to reflect negatively upon the family.

 Foster was born on July 4, 1826, in Lawrenceville, Pennsylvania.
 His parents, William Barclay Foster and Eliza Clayland Tomlinson Foster, were of Ulster Scots and English descent.
-He had three older sisters and six older brothers.
+Foster had three older sisters and six older brothers.
 He attended private academies in Allegheny, Athens, and Towanda, Pennsylvania, and received an education in English grammar, diction, the classics, penmanship, Latin, Greek, and mathematics.